StreamMachine/docker-screammachine/README.md

 `last_ts` attribute of each stream.
 If that timestamp is more than `SECONDS_OFFSET` behind, it posts a message to a slack webhook.

+If you've provided a `streams.json` in the same directory as `index.json` or mount it as a volume into your container, this script will also look to see if there is a stream that it can recreate from it.
+If it can, it will delete that existing stream from primary and recreate it.

 ## requirements

 * slack webhook url (https://api.slack.com/incoming-webhooks)